Belarus: Exiled opponent slams Lukashenko's 'fake' win – DW – 01/27/2025

 How the West has reacted

+"Following Lukashenko's brutal crackdown, in which critical voices within Belarus have been silenced, yesterday's sham election failed to meet international standards and has been condemned by international partners," the UK Foreign Office said in a statement, adding that the sanctions were being imposed in coordination with Canada.

-"The people of Belarus had no choice," German Foreign Minister Annalena Baerbock wrote on Sunday as polling drew to a close.
-"It is a bitter day for all those who long for freedom and democracy."
+German Foreign Minister Annalena Baerbock wrote on Sunday as polling drew to a close that "the people of Belarus had no choice."

+"It is a bitter day for all those who long for freedom and democracy," she said.

 In a scathing response to the preliminary results, Polish Foreign Minister Radoslaw Sikorski expressed mock surprise that "only" about 87% of voters appeared to have backed Lukashenko.